FAQs for "Adding a New Inspection"

 23. How do I download reports or labels related to an inspection?

-• Reports or labels can be downloaded by clicking on the relevant icons in the inspection module.
-Options include downloading the full inspection report, barcode labels, or a summarized "Traveller" report
+A: Click the relevant icons to download the full inspection report, barcode labels, or a summarized "Traveller" report.

 24. What should I do if additional samples are needed after an inspection is completed?